yuqiii-wang/KnowledgeNotes/network/servlet/tomcat.md

 * `web.xml` in `WEB-INF`

-It contains the minimum set of settings required to get your webapps to work properly, definING the default parameters for ALL applications on a Tomcat instance.
+It contains the minimum set of settings required to get your webapps to work properly, defining the default parameters for ALL applications on a Tomcat instance.

 ### WEB-INF and META-INF